syntaxseed/terminalfaker/README.md

 ## ToDo

-* Basic filesystem.
+* Basic filesystem (in progress).
-* ls, cd, cat, touch, editing of files, mkdir, rmdir.
+* cat, touch, editing of files, mkdir, rmdir ,rm.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.